 John Tlumacki / Boston Globe / Pool

 The state reports two COVID-19 positivity rates—one with higher education testing and one without.
-On Wednesday, the seven-day test positivity rate with higher education testing removed sat at 0.6 percent—the lowest mark the state has reported since it began tracking the metric.
-This time last week, it sat at 0.8 percent.
-The rate that includes higher education sits at 0.4 percent.
+On Wednesday, the seven-day test positivity rate with higher education testing removed sat at 0.8 percent down from the 1.0 percent reported this time last week.
+The rate that includes higher education sits at 0.6 percent.

-Emerson reported no positive COVID-19 tests Wednesday, out of the 110 administered on Tuesday.
-Zero community members were reported to be in on-campus isolation and quarantine.
+Emerson reported no positive COVID-19 tests on Wednesday out of the 49 tests administered on Tuesday.
+Zero community members were reported to be in on-campus isolation or quarantine.

 The spring semester testing cycle concluded with 169 positive COVID-19 tests reported and a positivity rate of 0.21 percent, compared to the 60 cases and 0.12 percent positivity rate reported in the fall.
 Over the fall and spring semesters, 229 positive tests were reported, adding up to a 0.17 percent positivity rate.